-n the previous article, we discussed the pressing need to make ministry to children a priority in our congregations and homes.
+In the previous article, we discussed the pressing need to make ministry to children a priority in our congregations and homes.
 This series is designed to help equip us to do just that.
-Whether you are a pastor, children’s ministry leader or worker, parent, grandparent, or other adult or teen who is concerned about children, this column is for you.
-Please join me in praying that God will use it to advance ministry to children in the —all to the glory of our Lord.
+Whether you are a pastor, children’s ministry leader or worker, parent, grandparent, or other adult or teen who is concerned about children, this series is for you.
+Please join me in praying that God will use it to advance ministry to children, all to the glory of our Lord.

 Mission and strategy

 The over-arching mission (purpose) of children’s ministry is help children come to Jesus and then mature as his followers (disciples).
 This mission is pursued through a four-part disciplemaking strategy:

 - Seek the lost.
 Introduce lost children to Christ and assist them in following him.